 - To help prevent the risk of accidental fire, make sure to unplug large electrical appliances, including computers, stereos, or microwaves.

-With winter weather in the forecast, it’s important to not only drive with caution but also plan ahead by reviewing road conditions before you start your journey.
+With winter weather possible, it’s important to not only drive with caution but also plan ahead by reviewing road conditions before you start your journey.
 Check out 511 — a great online travel resource run by the Wisconsin Department of Transportation.
 In addition, you can also download the 511 app from your favorite app store.

 Consider the following tips as you make your way home for the holiday: